nadiakhan786786/Microsoft-AI-Agent-Portfolio/README.md

 * Add more runbooks for Azure, Terraform, CI/CD, Sysdig, Splunk, and incident response
 * Add monitoring and evaluation test cases
 * Add multiple specialized agents for incident triage, log analysis, and remediation recommendations
-* Integrate with real observability tools in a controlled lab environment
+* Integrate with real observability tools in a controlled enterprise-style environment
 * Add guardrails for production change safety
 * Create a multi-agent workflow for monitoring, incident analysis, and remediation planning